 Malta is Gay Friendly!

 Malta may not yet be on your travel radar but it’s quickly making a name for itself, particularly for the LGBT community.
 In just the past couple decades, LGBT rights and protections in the country have been elevated and are considered some of the best in the world.
 In fact, in October 2015, the European region of IGLA ranked Malta first in terms of LGBT rights out of 49 observed European countries.

-Malta Gay Pride takes places at the very end of summer on Saturday, September 15th.
+Malta Gay Pride explodes in 2023 as it is the host of EuroPride.
+This event which takes place annually in one European city is a celebration that moves location each year.
 Join locals and visitors alike for the Pride in the Heart of the Mediterranean!
-The theme of 2018 was selected to offer a beacon of hope for neighboring countries and beyond whose communities are still fighting for LGBT acceptance.
+The theme of 2023 was selected to offer a beacon of hope for neighboring countries and beyond whose communities are still fighting for LGBT acceptance.
 If you’re attending for TropOut Malta, then it’s the perfect finish and celebration for a week of amazing holidays.
 The celebrations will include a parade and concert on Saturday afternoon in Valletta, followed by the official pride party expected to take place at Tigullio nightclub.

 Game of Thrones